spyder-ide/mac-application/Readme.md

-Just follow the instructions in *Howto build the app with Homebrew.md* and then run `create_dmg.sh` to create the DMG.
+Just follow the instructions in *Howto build the app*

 *TODO*: Finish symlink-qt.py